-The total pool growth retained was £3.657m of which Stroud District Council received £0.381m.
-The pool growth was lower than in previous years as a result of the pandemic but this still represents a significant source of funding for Council priorities.
+The total pool growth retained was £3.188m of which Stroud District Council received £0.399m.
+The pool growth was lower than in previous years, however this still represents a significant source of funding for Council priorities.
+This gain has been placed in a reserve and will be used in future years for supporting the Council's bid to Central Government's "Levelling Up Fund" and for investing into improvements in cyber security.